- More than 712,000 residents are enrolled in Medicare in Connecticut.

 Medicare Advantage in Connecticut

-Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to change between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
+Medicare’s annual election period/open enrollment period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to change between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
 And people who are already enrolled in Medicare Advantage also have the option to update their Medicare Advantage plan selection or switch to accessing benefits under Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in Connecticut